nixworks/public/news/2009/09/15/index.md

 ##### Republic of the Congo
 ### [ Republic of the Congo's re-elected President Denis Sassou Nguesso names his new government, abolishing the controversial post of Prime Minister and replacing the nation's oil minister. ](/news/2009/09/15/republic-of-the-congo-s-re-elected-president-denis-sassou-nguesso-names-his-new-government-abolishing-the-controversial-post-of-prime-mini.md)
-_Context: Republic of the Congo, Denis Sassou Nguesso, Prime Minister, President_
+_Context: Republic of the Congo, Denis Sassou Nguesso, President, Prime Minister_

 ##### Madagascar
 ### [ In a televised debate, Madagascar's Prime Minister Monja Roindefo accuses the international community of betraying President Andry Rajoelina and warns the island risks being "torn into fiefdoms ruled by warlords". ](/news/2009/09/15/in-a-televised-debate-madagascar-s-prime-minister-monja-roindefo-accuses-the-international-community-of-betraying-president-andry-rajoelin.md)
-_Context: Prime Minister of Madagascar, Madagascar, warlord, Monja Roindefo, President, fiefdom, Andry Rajoelina_
+_Context: warlord, President, Prime Minister of Madagascar, Monja Roindefo, Andry Rajoelina, fiefdom, Madagascar_

 ## [Previous Day...](/news/2009/09/14/index.md)